- October 5, 2023

 In "Knight vs Giant: The Broken Excalibur", King Arthur returns as the lone Knight to save Camelot after his knights fail to defeat the Void Giant.
 With Excalibur broken and the kingdom in chaos, Arthur must rescue citizens and battle colossal adversaries to reverse the disastrous spell.
 Success depends on defeating three powerful aspects of the Void Giant's soul to restore Camelot.

-- The combat is smooth and responsive, making for an enjoyable gameplay experience.
+- The combat is smooth and responsive, making gameplay enjoyable and engaging.

-- The meta progression is slow and grindy, requiring multiple runs to unlock new content, which can become tedious.
+- Meta progression is slow and tedious, requiring multiple runs to unlock new content, which can lead to repetitive gameplay.

-- Hitboxes and enemy attack patterns are often inconsistent, leading to frustrating gameplay experiences.
+- Hitboxes and enemy attack patterns are often inconsistent, leading to frustrating experiences during boss fights.

 “The gameplay is pretty smooth; everything feels appropriately responsive and good to play.”